 4 Do’s When Writing a Children’s Book Title

-• Incorporate Humor.
+Incorporate Humor.
 Titles like The Book with No Pictures by B.J.
-Novak play with expectations and the humor of the content inside the book.
+Novak play with expectations and the humor within the book's content.

-Lastly, do a quick search online to make sure your title isn’t already widely used.
+Lastly, conduct a quick online search to ensure your title isn’t already widely used.
 A title that’s too common might get lost among others, so aim for something distinctive and relevant to the content of your book.

 If you need help coming up with a title, Squibler’s Children’s Book Title Generator can assist.